yhsdaniel/menu-resto/README.md

 RestoMenu is a digital restaurant menu project built around QR codes for each table.
 Customers can open a table-specific menu, add items to a cart, continue to checkout, and interact with an AI-powered chat assistant.
 On the admin side, the project also includes a simple panel for viewing table QR codes and managing menu items.

-The repository is split into two apps:

-- `client-side`: customer and admin web interface
-- `backend-side`: Express API for Midtrans token generation and AI chat

 ## What This Project Does

 The current implementation includes: